 The mid-career entrepreneur will most likely have a massive number of connections but comprised mostly of those within their specific area of expertise.
 Unfortunately, these connections are usually very limited in the scope of the startup world.

-Since mid-career entrepreneurs can create startups with a higher chance of success based on experience, there is a need for accelerators and incubators, focusing on this entrepreneurial sector.
+Since mid-career entrepreneurs can create startups with a higher chance of success based on experience.
+There is a need for accelerators and incubators, focusing on this entrepreneurial sector.
 These experienced entrepreneurs can hit it big when acquiring a cofounder with complementary skills or discovering teams that can fill the gaps.
-When offered more opportunity to connect, mid-career entrepreneurs have a considerable chance of excelling simply by joining forces to push ahead.
+Mid-career entrepreneurs have a considerable chance of excelling simply by joining forces to push ahead.

-While we should continue to guide young entrepreneurs, we also need to realize the importance of fostering connections among existing entrepreneurs.
-Those with established experience and specialized skills to make big ideas a reality should be given more opportunity to do so.
-By overlooking the needs of mid-career entrepreneurs, we are allowing a great deal of potential success to fall through the cracks.
+While we should continue to guide young entrepreneurs, realize the importance of fostering connections among existing entrepreneurs.
+Those with established experience and specialized skills to make big ideas a reality should be given more opportunities.
+By overlooking the needs of mid-career entrepreneurs, a great deal of potential success to fall through the cracks.